AlphaCTX/Houses/README.md

 `host`, `port`, `user`, `pass` and `database` settings.
 When MySQL is enabled data is saved automatically every `database.save-interval` seconds.
 Set `database.debug` to `true` to print SQL operations to the console.

+The `sell-percentage` option controls what fraction of a house's price a player receives back when selling.
+The default is `0.75` which means selling a house returns 75% of its purchase price.